What is electrocardiogram?

 Your doctor can use an electrocardiogram to diagnose the following problems:

-● Obstruction of the heart arteries that can lead to chest pain or a heart attack.
+- Obstruction of the heart arteries leads to chest pain or a heart attack.

 - A resting EKG – while you lie down in a comfortable position, the test is carried out.